-(n) A county income tax council may adopt a resolution to provide that up to one hundred percent (100%) of the tax revenue to be distributed under this section shall be dedicated to a PSAP (as defined in IC 36-8-16.7-20) that is part of the statewide 911 system (as defined in IC 36-8-16.7-22) and contained in the county.
+(n) A county income tax council or, in Lake County, the county council, may adopt a resolution to provide that up to one hundred percent (100%) of the tax revenue to be distributed under this section shall be dedicated to a PSAP (as defined in IC 36-8-16.7-20) that is part of the statewide 911 system (as defined in IC 36-8-16.7-22) and contained in the county.
 Any amount of tax revenue dedicated to a PSAP under this subsection shall be distributed before the remainder of the tax revenue is distributed under subsection (f).